zachasme/h3-pg/docs/api.md

 *Since v0.1.0*

-Returns true if two indexes are the same
+Returns true if two indexes are the same.